 Participants must be able to both function independently and as part of a group.
 They must be able to comprehend and follow basic instructions, have an understanding of natural hazards (for example, roads, lakes, and heights), and be able to change clothes and use restroom facilities without assistance.

-Parents and participants are required to sign the Discipline Policy in which behavioral standards are outlined.
+Parents and participants are required to sign the Code of Conduct in which behavioral standards are outlined.
 Participants who continue to display problem behavior will be asked to withdraw from C-CATS without a refund.

 All prescription drugs are kept under lock and key.
 A physician is on call twenty-four (24) hours each day.
 If a participant goes to the doctor, hospital, becomes ill or gets hurt, the parent or guardian will be notified as soon as possible.
 All participants are insured for accidents only if they occur at C-CATS. (not including pre-existing conditions or eye glasses)

 All medications must be given to the health officer upon arrival.
 The health officer will be responsible for properly administering the medicine on a daily basis as directed by a physician or parent.
 All prescription drugs are kept under lock and key.
 (Exceptions may be made for inhalers or epi-pens)

 All participants are screened upon arrival for good health prior to admission.
 We ask that no participant come to C-CATS ill or with any contagious condition.
 We reserve the right to send your child home if they become ill, develop any contagious condition (such as pink eye, or head lice) or if they are unable to participate in the major activities.
 If your child cannot remain at C-CATS due to health reasons you will NOT receive a refund of program fees.